cmaloney7/test-data-store/README.md

 4. Run the following command to start up api and dependant stack (node, mongo, etc.)

         $ bash docker.run.dev.sh
+5. Open the repo in your preferred IDE for further development

 ### Running Stand alone
 1. Install docker